Piterden/chessbot/README.md

 npm i
 ```

-Then you should create and fill up a new `.env` file:
+Then you have to create and fill up a new `.env` file:

 ```bash
 cp .env.example .env